 2 steps to entrance.

-Kitchen area: With electric oven, electric hob, microwave, fridge and dishwasher.
+Kitchen: With electric oven, electric hob, microwave, fridge/freezer and dishwasher.

-Bedroom 1: With kingsize bed, Freeview TV and en-suite with shower cubicle and toilet.
+Bedroom 1: With kingsize bed and en-suite with shower cubicle, toilet and heated towel rail.

 Bathroom: With shower over bath, toilet and heated towel rail.